groff_diff(7) — Linux manual page

 \n[.nm]

-Interpolate 1 if output line numbering is enabled (even if
+Interpolate 1 if output line numbering is enabled in the

 \n[.nn]

-Interpolate count of output lines remaining to have
+Interpolate count of output lines remaining in the

 \n[.ns]